 Train the trainer event

-The train the trainer days will take place on Monday 27 November 2017 and Tuesday 28 November 2017 in Birmingham – please note that only trainer 1 attends both days.
+The next train the trainer days will take place in June 2018.
+Please note that only trainer 1 attends both days.

 The middle leadership training route